davidhsmith/WikiTables/README.md

 # COVID-19 Data Analysis

-Providing COVID-19 data in a forat I am particularly interested.
+Providing COVID-19 data of a type in a format I am particularly interested.
+The idea is to keep updating from on-line data sources day-by-day.

+For now, I am focused on comparing US with other countries and US states with one-another.
+For this purpose, I will work to normalize the data on a per-capita basis.

 ## Tests vs. State